jmapost/tinghao-deep-learning-resources/README.md

 ## Courses

-### Machine Learning

-- [Must Check] [Machine Learning](https://www.coursera.org/learn/machine-learning) by Andrew Ng on Coursera - This course is considered the MUST take if you wanna learn machine learning.
-Andrew uses easy understanding knowledge to bring you to the machine learning world.

-- [Deep learning by Google](https://www.udacity.com/course/deep-learning--ud730) - Google employee teach you deep learning on Udacity.

 ### Convolutional Neural Networks

 - [Must Check] [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/2017/syllabus) by Fei-Fei Li, Justin Johnson and Serena Yeung at Stanford - At the time of this post, the course is taught in 2017.
 If you want to learn the latest course, just google CS231n.

 ### Natural Language Processing

 - [CS224n: Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/syllabus.html) by Richard Socher at Stanford

-- [Deep Learning for Natural Language Processing](https://www.cs.ox.ac.uk/teaching/courses/2016-2017/dl/) - The lecture notes is [here](https://github.com/oxford-cs-deepnlp-2017/lectures).

 ### Reinforcement Learning

-- [UCL Course on RL](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html) by David Silver at UCL - Big giant of reinforcement learning.
-This course was taught when David Silver is at UCL.

 - [CS234: Reinforcement Learning](http://web.stanford.edu/class/cs234/index.html) by Emma Brunskill at Stanford - Since David Silver currently is not teaching Reinforcement Learning at UCL, you might wanna take course here instead.

 - [CS 294: Deep Reinforcement Learning](http://rll.berkeley.edu/deeprlcourse/) by Sergey Levine at UC Berkeley

 ### Self-driving Car